Named GP's For All Patients

 What does 'accountable' mean?

-This is largely a role of oversight, with the requirements being introduced to reassure patients that they have one GP within the practice who is responsible for ensuring that this work is carried out on their behalf.
+By having a named GP, we have a requirement to reassure you that you have one GP within the practice who is responsible for ensuring that care if carried out on your behalf.

-- working with relevant associated health and social care professionals to deliver a multi-disciplinary care package that meets the needs of the patient
+- working with relevant associated health and social care professionals to deliver a multi-disciplinary care package that meets the needs of you as the patient

-- ensuring that these patients have access to a health check as set out in section 7.9 of the GMS Contract Regulations.
+- ensuring that you have access to a health check as set out in section 7.9 of the GMS Contract Regulations.

 Does the requirement mean 24-hour responsibility for patients?